 Regarding the development of competences and skills, in December 2016, the European Council adopted the EC Advocacy Improvement Initiative that requires Member States to develop and adopt a series of specific interventions to strengthen the basic skills and competences of adults, 63 million in number in 2016 (EC, 2017).
 Lifelong learning and skills upgrading are another major challenge for the current and future workforce, as technology is constantly evolving, thus influencing work environments.
 Against this background, the results of the OECD's 2002 Pivotal Adult Skills Study (PIAAC) show that less qualified workers who have not been trained to develop or update their cognitive capacities are more vulnerable to technological change and less competitive on the market work (OECD 2013).
-The EU nevertheless offers lifelong learning opportunities for older adults, such as Grundtvig actions that support partnerships and exchanges of senior volunteers across Europe (AGE Platform Europe, 2012).
+The EU nevertheless offered lifelong learning opportunities for older adults, such as Grundtvig actions that supported partnerships and exchanges of senior volunteers across Europe (AGE Platform Europe, 2012).

 Regarding retirement issues, the standard retirement age has grown throughout Europe to keep workers on the labor market as long as possible.
 However, besides the age limit, there are other policies that governments and organizations can implement to strengthen the position of older workers.
-For example, a law has been adopted in Germany that flexibly and mitigates the transition from work to retirement.
-Specifically, this law promotes "retirement", a process that combines early retirement and part-time work, while providing incentives for additional income instead of a standard retirement age, giving them the possibility to acquire supplementary pension rights and at the same time relieving employers of the obligation to pay contributions to the state.
+For example, a law has been adopted in Germany that shows flexibility and mitigates the transition from work to retirement.
+Specifically, this law promotes "retirement", a process that combines early retirement and part-time work, while providing incentives for additional income instead of a standard retirement pension.
+This practice allows older people to remain on the labor market after retirement age, giving them the possibility to acquire supplementary pension rights and at the same time relieving employers of the obligation to pay contributions to the state.
 (CE, 2017)